Certification Application Process

 - All information requested in the online certification application.

 - The application fee in U.S. funds.
 Fees may be paid online with Visa, MasterCard, or American Express.
 Physicians who prefer not to pay online may choose the option “I prefer to pay by mail.”
 Those physicians must print the payment form and send it to ABEM by U.S. mail together with the examination fee.
 Post-dated checks will not be accepted.
-The payment form and fee must be postmarked on or before July 1, 2015, to avoid late fees.
+The payment form and fee must be postmarked on or before the deadline, to avoid late fees.

 See the current certification application fees and schedule.
 Applicants are charged the fee in effect at the time they submit their application.